Tailormap/tailormap-viewer/README.md

 `npm run ng -- generate service services/[name] --project core|map --http-service`

 This creates a service with a HttpClient injected and adjusted spec file to test HTTP calls.
+Please use `kebab-case` for filenames and `PascalCase` for class names.

 ### Running unit tests